platehub/platehub.github.io/docs/content-types.md

 - Plural name for id: `colored_buttons`
 - Icon: `crop_16_9`.
 This Material icon doesn't have anything to do with buttons, but it kinda looks like a button, so...

 Now the end user can create actual Colored Button elements.
-How these buttons look like is up to you: you'll probably need to add [content fields](/docs/content-fields) to them, and have to create a theme file for it: `colored_buttons/colored_button.plate`
+How these buttons look like is up to you: you'll probably need to add [content fields](/docs/content-fields) to them, and have to create a theme file for it in your theme: `colored_buttons/_colored_button.plate`

 ## Creating Content Types
 - Click on the Content Types menu item in the Site Dashboard
 - Click on the floating Add button
-- Pick a kind of content type (see above)
+- Pick a kind of content type (Element type or Post type)

 <img src="/assets/img/content-types-1.png" width="800">